CFL: 12th season

 In his first season in 2008, Costanza worked with an extremely talented group of receivers including Rambo, who broke the 1,000-yard mark for the first time in his professional career and led the CFL in receiving yards.

 Prior to joining the Stamps, Costanza was head coach of the Albany Conquest in Arena Football League 2.
 He led the Conquest for four seasons and spent a total of seven seasons in the league.
-In 2006, Costanza’s Conquest became the first team in af2 history to top 5,000 yards total offence.
+In 2006, Costanza’s Conquest became the first team in af2 history to top 5,000 yards of total offence.
 In 2003, he was a top candidate for coach-of-the-year honours.

 In between af2 seasons, Costanza worked as defensive backs coach at Rensselaer Polytechnic Institute.
 In 2007, RPI won the Liberty League and Costanza was part of the conference’s Coaching Staff of the Year.
 In 2006, RPI led the conference in scoring defence, takeaways, interceptions, rushing defence, total defence and red-zone defence.